Sebastian Fundora

-Sebastian Alexander Fundora (born 28 December 1997) is an American professional boxer.
-He is the current WBC interim Light middleweight champion, having held the belt since April 2022.
-As of November 2022, he is ranked as the third best active light middleweight by The Ring Magazine.
+Sebastian Alexander Fundora (born 28 December 1997) is an American professional boxer who has held the World Boxing Council (WBC) light middleweight title since March 2024, and previously held the World Boxing Organization (WBO) light middleweight title from 2024 to 2025.
+As of April 2025, he is ranked as the fifth-best active light middleweight by The Ring magazine.

+He and his sister Gabriela are the first brother-sister duo to become world champions in boxing history.

-Professional boxing career
+Professional career

 Fundora made his professional debut against Jose Cardenas on 24 September 2016.
 He won the fight by a first-round knockout.
 Fundora amassed a 12–0 record during the next three years.

 Fundora was booked to face the undefeated Donnie Marshall on 16 February 2019.
 He won the fight by a third-round knockout.
 Fundora faced another undefeated opponent, Hector Manuel Zepeda, on 21 June 2019 in the main event of Showtime's "ShoBox: The New Generation" card.
 Zepeda retired from the bout at the end of the fourth round.
 Fundora next faced Jamontay Clark for the vacant WBC Youth super welterweight title on 31 August 2019, on the undercard of the Erislandy Lara and Ramon Alvarez WBA super welterweight title bout.
 The fight was ruled a draw by split decision.

 Fundora faced the unbeaten Daniel Lewis on 22 February 2020, on the Deontay Wilder vs. Tyson Fury II undercard.
-He won the fight by unanimous decision, with scores of 98–92, 99–91 and 97–93.
+He won the fight by unanimous decision, with scores of 98–92, 99–91, and 97–93.
 Fundora was next booked to face Nathaniel Gallimore on 22 August 2020.
 He won the fight by a sixth-round knockout.
 Fundora faced Habib Ahmed on 5 December 2020, in his final fight of the year.
 He made quick work of Ahmed, winning the fight by a second-round knockout.

 Fundora was booked to face Jorge Cota on 1 May 2021.
 He won the fight by a fourth-round technical knockout.
 Fundora was leading 30–27 on three of the judges' scorecards at the time of the stoppage.
 Fundora faced Sergio Garcia in a WBC super welterweight title eliminator on 5 December 2021, on the undercard of the Gervonta Davis and Isaac Cruz lightweight bout.
 Fundora won the fight by unanimous decision, with scores of 115–113, 118–110 and 117–111.